Camp Roles & Responsibilities

 You are responsible for providing international staff with appropriate housing, three nutritious meals a day and a stipend for the duration of their contract dates.
 If your camp shuts down for weekends or for a few days between sessions, please make sure that participants are not left without food or shelter during this time.
 Keep in mind that this time off, regardless of length, counts as part of the 63-day work period.

 Everyone appreciates having someone to listen to them.
 Set aside a specific time for staff to offer feedback about camp on (at least) a weekly basis.
 Let them know you’re there to guide them!
 Whenever possible, incorporate staff suggestions into camp life.
 Staff meetings are also an excellent time for you to address ongoing issues with your staff.
-Like orientation, staff meetings should involve both counselors and support staff.

 Take a few minutes to sit down with each staff member after a reasonable adjustment period.
 Encourage each person to do a verbal self-evaluation, then add your own praise and constructive criticism, if any.
 If you are not happy with a staff member’s performance, say so!
 Honest, diplomatic conversations prevent future conflicts and misunderstandings.
 Be sure to end the meeting by offering positive reinforcement and concrete suggestions for improvement, whether related to job performance, engagement in American culture or general interactions.